 All of these can normally be put together easily in the kitchen with very little effort!

-Several things you should take note of are to avoid spicy and oily foods and to stay away from foods with high sodium and sugar content.
+Several things you should take note of are avoiding spicy and oily foods and to stay away from foods with high sodium and sugar content.
 These foods can cause constipation and worsen water retention respectively.
+Be sure to stay hydrated by drinking 8 glasses of water each day.
 Drink more as you are more prone to thirst and dehydration from breastfeeding.

-You should also consider the possibility of having either low and abundant milk supply as both can cause different issues.
+You should also consider the possibility of having either a low or abundant milk supply as both can cause different issues.
 Hence, be prepared with a list of meals that can ease your breastfeeding experience.